 You’ll also find a massive whiskey list with hundreds of varieties from Ireland, India, Spain, America, and every region of Scotland.

 What do I do?
-I grab a dram of Scotch with a selection from their unique charcuterie list with 4 meats, 4 cheeses, and 4 condiments for just $20.
+I grab a dram of Scotch with a selection from their unique charcuterie list with two meats, two cheeses, and condiments for just $20.

-You also have a pick of Irish and British classics, including house made corned beef, bangers and mash, and fish and chips.
+You also have a selection of Irish and British classics, including homemade corned beef, bangers and mash, and fish and chips.

 This is the best Vancouver bar on my list for an older crowd.